Planck35/planck35.github.io/_posts/2020-01-16-music-note.md

 People often talk about songs being in major key or in minor key.

-If we say a song is in C major, then it will mostly use nots token from scale of C major.
+If we say a song is in C major, then it will mostly use notes token from scale of C major.

 If we say it's in G major, it will mostly use notes token from the scale of G major.